 Big welcome offers

-Also, keep first-year rewards in mind since, as we mentioned, the Platinum Card from American Express is offering an initial welcome bonus of 100,000 points.
-Since points in the American Express Membership Rewards program are worth approximately 2 cents each when redeemed with partners for premium travel, this bonus could easily be worth $2,000.
+Also, keep first-year rewards in mind since, as we mentioned, the Platinum Card from American Express is offering an initial welcome bonus offer of 100,000 points.
+Since points in the American Express Membership Rewards program are worth approximately 2 cents each when redeemed with partners for premium travel, this bonus could easily be worth up to $2,000.